Topic: Azure ML: from beginner to pro

 for loop in code than to copy and paste the same YAML multiple times.
 The one pitfall of using the SDK is that it doesn’t enforce a separation between your machine learning and your Azure ML code, and as a result users often mix the two.
 For this reason, I tend to recommend the CLI method for people that are starting out — this separation comes for free, so you don’t have to think about it.
 But with a little bit of intentional project planning, it’s not that hard to keep your machine learning code separate from your cloud code.
 I discuss how I organize my SDK code in this blog post.

 The REST API is mostly used by ISVs (Independent Software Vendors) that are building solutions on top of Azure ML.
 I rarely use our REST API.

-You can choose a single method for your project, or you can mix them in a single project, as I explain in this blog post.
+You can choose a single resource creation method for your project, or you can mix them all in a single project, as I explain in this blog post.
 If you’re a data scientist or ML engineer, I think that you should be familiar with the first three methods, so that you can choose whichever one is most appropriate for each scenario.